ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 cp threadsafe.py /pyboard
 ```

+At this point, you need to choose whether you want to connect over WiFi with
+TCP or UDP.
+This depends on what controller software you plan to use.
+Here are some guidelines:

+* Use UDP with JMRI - as of March 2025, it does not support TCP
+* Rocrail works with either TCP or UDP, but Märklin's preference is for TCP
+* If you plan to use a single controller, use TCP
+* Use UDP if you want to have multiple controllers running the same layout.

+The TCP hub is `TCP-CAN.py` and the UDP hub is `UDP-CAN.py`.
+With either one,
-You have to edit the text of TCP-CAN.py to add your WiFi network credentials.
+you have to edit the program's text to add your WiFi network credentials.
 With your favorite editor, change the lines,
 ```
 SSID = "****"